gradha/gradha.github.io/src/articles/10-nimrod-for-cross-platform-software.rst

 to get past the `yuck factor <https://en.wikipedia.org/wiki/Yuck_factor>`_.

-But in the previous paragraphs I've already outlined the possibilities: the Nimrod logic code is already cross platform, you can grab the compiler and run the test suite on Windows, Mac, Linux and whatever else you are able to run Nimrod.
+But in the previous paragraphs I've already outlined the possibilities: the Nim logic code is already cross platform, you can grab the compiler and run the test suite on Windows, Mac, Linux and whatever else you are able to run Nim.
 Don't worry, the clients for other platforms will come.
 Just no guarantees on a delivery date, being a programmer means you have to master weaseling out of committing to a deadline.
 So whenever it's done.

 This is my first little step.
 Hopefully it will turn into a long walk and you will be able to witness **true** cross *platform-ness*.
-Who knows, maybe Nimrod will even start to be relevant to Wikipedia?
+Who knows, maybe Nim will even start to be relevant to Wikipedia?
 In your dreams…

 .. raw:: html